The easiest way to start a coliving business is to pivot your existing hospitality business in that direction.

 A few side-projects I'm involved in: Epic Monday, Hoodpicker, and Surfpreneurs Club.

 Kickstart your hospitality business by reading one of my guides for: coliving, glamping and hosting offsites.

-Feel free to reach out to me on Twitter or Linkedin.
-You can also book a 1:1 consultation.
+Feel free to reach out to me on Twitter, Linkedin or book a book a call.